statOmics/MSqRobHurdlePaper/README.md

 This repository contains all required code to reproduce the analyses in our bioRxiv preprint, which can be found at: https://www.biorxiv.org/content/10.1101/782466v1.
 In this branch, we keep the code static.
 If any code breaks due to updates in dependent R packages, we will fix this in the master branch.

-For the analyses of our final publication in *Analytical Chemistry*, see: https://github.com/statOmics/MSqRobHurdlePaper.
+For the original analyses of our final publication in *Analytical Chemistry*, see: https://github.com/statOmics/MSqRobHurdlePaper/tree/Analytical-Chemistry.

 ## Overview of the repository